Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Multiline Strings
-You can assign a multiline string to a variable by using three quotes:
+You can assign a multiline string to a variable by using three quotes.

 **Code Example**
 === "Jac"